NVIDIA/MatX/docs/_sources/api/linalg/decomp/chol.rst

 chol
 ####

-Perform a Cholesky factorization and saves the result in either the uppoer or lower triangle of the output.
+Perform a Cholesky factorization and saves the result in either the upper or lower triangle of the output.

 .. note::
   The input matrix must be positive semidefinite